-Not that many people make the trip to Tromsø around Christmas.
-The 70 000 inhabitants of the city get through the entire month of December completely without the sun and without many visitors – but with atmospheric Christmas concerts, cafés and restaurants full of merrymakers, traditional quivering lutefisk and a bit of Christmas shopping.
+Tromsø can be a festive place to go before Christmas.
+The 80 000 inhabitants of the city get through the entire month of December completely without the sun, but with atmospheric Christmas concerts, cafés and restaurants full of merrymakers, traditional quivering lutefisk and a bit of Christmas shopping.
 Which is precisely why you should visit Tromsø before Christmas.

 The darkness has its positives